rhodges/oregon-marinemap/docs/getting_started.rst

 Hit http://localhost:8000/admin/ in a browser and use the authentication credentials specified when syncdb was run.

-At http://localhost:8000/ the interface should render with sample data.
+At http://localhost:8000/ the interface should render a study region, any added data layers, and allow for the drawing of marine reserves.

 Next Steps